EthicHub/presale/README.md

 - Ethix Tokens will not be sent to the investors wallet inmediately after purchase.
 -The vesting period for the tokens sold during the presale or 1st Token Sale after the presale will start when the next token sale or 2nd Token Sale ends.
-- 2nd Token sale will start about 200 days after the end of the presale or 1st Token Sale after the presale The vesting period will end 100 days after.
+- 2nd Token sale will start in Q3 2018.
+The vesting period will end 100 days after 2nd Token Sale ends

 The token release schedule will be 100 days long with 10 token sending events, corresponding to :